bagder/uncurled/maintain/debugging.md

 # Debugging

-As a maintainer of a project, you will be one of the few people in the world that knows a lot, maybe most, of the internals workings of your code.
+As a maintainer of a project, you will be one of the few people in the world that knows a lot, maybe most, of the internal workings of your code.

 Having that intimate knowledge of internals and general architecture makes you a suitable person for debugging hairy and difficult problems.
 The problems that